Flumetasone and clioquinol ear drops are used to treat ear inflammation.

 - Store in a cool, dry place, away from direct heat and light.

-- If there is any preparation left in the container after you have finished your course of treatment, do not keep it to use later.
-Ear drops must not be used if the bottle has been open for longer than four weeks.
+- Throw away the bottle of ear drops after you have finished your course of treatment, even if there is some liquid left.
+Do not keep opened bottles to use later, as ear drops must not be used if the bottle has been opened for longer than four weeks.

 Important information about all medicines

-Never use more than the prescribed dose.
-If you suspect that someone has swallowed some of this medicine, go to the accident and emergency department of your local hospital at once.
-Take the container with you, even if it is empty.
+If you suspect that someone has swallowed some of this medicine, contact the accident and emergency department of your local hospital for advice.

 If you buy any medicines check with a pharmacist that they are safe to use with your other medicines.